 Car parking facilities are available close by.

 The village hall is a stone-built listed building built around 1857 as a school which first opened in 1859.
 The building later became a church hall and subsequently a village hall.
 It was extensively extended and refurbished in 2012 and now provides modern facilities including a large fully fitted kitchen with access and facilities for the disabled.
-The hall is owned and run by the community operating under a Trust Deed.
-It is a registered charity (No.1060495) and is managed by a board of Trustees.
+The hall is owned and run by the community and is a Charitable Incorporated Organisation (CIO).
+It is a registered charity (number 1198102) and is managed by a board of trustees who would welcome the involvement of any new trustees interested in helping to manage this valuable facility.